-You may get the following error from a git client either at the command line or e.g. from Visual Studio code that reads:
+You may get the following error from a Git client either at the command line or e.g. from Visual Studio Code that reads:

 server certificate verification failed.
 CAfile: none CRLfile: none

-This means that the git client cannot verify the integrity of the certificate chain or root of https://app.dataops.live/ when using git repositories via HTTPS.
+The error message means that the git client cannot verify the integrity of the certificate chain or root of https://app.dataops.live/ when using git repositories via HTTPS.
 A complete output would look like this:

 $ git pull